 As part of its core mission, IPR works with media organizations to help disseminate the results of its faculty’s research.
 Additionally, members of the national and international press often call upon IPR faculty to share their expertise and insights on current news topics.

-About IPRIPR is an interdisciplinary research institute founded in 1968 that seeks to support its fellows' research on significant public policy issues and to disseminate this research widely through events, media, publications, and its website.
-Sign up for IPR’s mailing list for publications and events.
+IPR is an interdisciplinary research institute founded in 1968 that seeks to support its fellows' research on significant public policy issues and to disseminate this research widely through events, media, publications, and its website.

 IPR’s interdisciplinary faculty are drawn from departments and schools across the University and have expertise in many policy-relevant areas.